 The very lengthy expiration period saves us from worrying about an Edge build expiring if we depart for a two month vacation to a place with no Internet.
 If an Edge build fails to launch, download and utilize whatever is the current Cutting Edge build.

 Manifold provides two different ways to install Manifold, so we can pick the installation style we prefer: installations that utilize Windows Installer, and portable installations.
 Both styles have advantages and disadvantage, and both styles of installation can coexist on the same machine at the same time.

 Windows Installer is the classic way of installing software in Windows system: double-click an .msi or .exe package and a dialog steps us through an installation.
+Manifold uses .exe files to enable smoother updates of prerequisites, if required.
 When done, the application becomes part of the Windows Start button system, usually automatically associating itself with file types that it claims.
 Windows Installer was originally intended to make life easier for unskilled consumers.

-We can install Official builds using Windows installer.
-The download page provides an Official build in the form of a pre-packaged .exe file that utilizes Microsoft's Windows Installer facility.
-Installation .exe files are published for 64-bit Windows systems and 32-bit Windows systems.
-Running the .exe installation file will perform an installation that installs require pre-requisites, uninstalls older versions of Release 9 or Radian Studio installed with Windows Installer, and then uses Windows Installer to install Release 9 using an .msi file that is embedded within the .exe.
+Base builds can be installed Windows installer or as a portable installation.
+The Release 9 Download page provides a Base build in the form of a pre-packaged .exe file that utilizes Microsoft's Windows Installer facility.
+Installation .exe files are published for 64-bit Windows systems.
+Running the .exe installation file will perform an installation that installs require prerequisites, uninstalls older versions of Release 9, and then installs the new Release 9 package.

 Advantages - Windows Installer is great both for unskilled consumers as well as skilled users in a hurry who want to install an application in the usual Windows way: